nische/ESP_GTest_Template/README.md

 [ESP-IDF Repo CmakeTools](https://github.com/espressif/esp-idf/blob/master/tools/cmake/)

 [Introduction to Google Test and CMake Video](https://www.youtube.com/watch?v=Lp1ifh9TuFI)

-Please take a look on the

-I still work on this but only at late nigth.

 # Gettin Started
 Use the Template to start a ESP nativ Project.